mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

   file: /assets/feature.jpg
   alt: Collage of book covers in the Debate and Democracy collection and guide
 sections:
-  - heading: Democracy & Debate Conversational Event Series
+  - heading: Democracy & Debate "In Conversations" Limited Podcast Series
-    subheading: September–October 2020
+    subheading: October 2020
     content:
       - type: cta
         heading: Listen to our political science authors debate key topics central to American democracy
         button_link: https://mailchi.mp/umich/democracy-and-debate
-        button_text: Tell Me More
+        button_text: Notify Me
-        text: Our virtual event series will bring several illuminating conversations to the University of Michigan campus.
-Each live talk will feature a panel of authors bringing different perspectives to the table on issues such as identity politics, education, leadership, national security, and public health.
-Click the button to the right to ensure that you'll be the first to know about the details of these discussion-generating events.
+        text: Our limited podcast series will bring several illuminating conversations to the University of Michigan campus.
+Each episode will feature a pair of authors bringing different perspectives to the table on issues such as identity politics, education, leadership, national security, and public health.
+To get notifications about these episodes when they become available, click the button on the right to sign up for an email notification.
-    id: events
+    id: podcast
   - heading: Democracy
     subheading: Institutions, Organizations, Leadership, Policies
     content: